Formation of the United Kingdom: Personal Union: Union of the Crowns

 The English Civil War broke out in 1642.
 The Scottish Covenanters, as the Presbyterians called themselves, sided with the English Parliament, joined the war in 1643, and played a major role in the English Parliamentary victory.
 The King's forces were ground down by the efficiency of Parliament's New Model Army – backed by the financial muscle of the City of London.
 In 1646, Charles I surrendered.
 After failing to come to compromise with Parliament, he was arrested and executed in 1649.
 In Ireland, the rebel Irish Catholics formed their own government – Confederate Ireland with the intention of helping the Royalists in return for religious toleration and political autonomy.
 Troops from England and Scotland fought in Ireland, and Irish Confederate troops mounted an expedition to Scotland in 1644, sparking the Scottish Civil War.
 In Scotland, the Royalists had a series of victories in 1644–45 but were crushed with the end of the first English Civil War and the return of the main Covenanter armies to Scotland.

-After the end of the second English Civil War, the victorious Parliamentary forces, now commanded by Oliver Cromwell, invaded Ireland and crushed the Royalist-Confederate alliance there in the Cromwellian conquest of Ireland in 1649.
+Following the end of the second English Civil War, the victorious Parliamentary forces, now commanded by Oliver Cromwell, invaded Ireland and crushed the Royalist-Confederate alliance there in the Cromwellian conquest of Ireland in 1649.
 Their alliance with the Scottish Covenanters had also broken down, and the Scots crowned Charles II as king.
 Cromwell therefore embarked on a conquest of Scotland in 1650–51.
 By the end of the wars, the Three Kingdoms were a unitary state called the English Commonwealth, ostensibly a republic but having many characteristics of a military dictatorship.

 While the Wars of the Three Kingdoms pre-figured many of the changes that would shape modern Britain, in the short term it resolved little.
 The English Commonwealth did achieve a compromise (though a relatively unstable one) between a monarchy and a republic.
 In practise power was exercised by Oliver Cromwell because of his control over the Parliament's military forces, but his legal position was never clarified, even when he became Lord Protector.
 While several constitutions were proposed, none were ever accepted.
 Thus the Commonwealth and the Protectorate established by the victorious Parliamentarians left little behind it in the way of new forms of government.
 There were two important legacies from this period: the first was that in executing King Charles I for high treason, no future British monarch could be under any illusion that perceived despotism would be tolerated, and the second was that the excesses of Army rule, particularly that of the Major-Generals, has left an abiding mistrust of military rule in the English speaking world.